El-Tousy/El-Tousy/README.md

 -  Built a **[WhatsApp Bot](https://github.com/Nexus-Vertex/Meta-API-python-whatsapp-bot)** using the Meta API and OpenAI
 -  Developed a full **[E-Commerce website](https://github.com/Nexus-Vertex/.-VELO-STOR-Online-Store-Web-Project)** from scratch

-I believe in learning by building.
 Every project I create solves a real problem or teaches me something new.

 If you want to see what I'm working on, explore my repositories below ⬇️